By Bret Denning, COPD Foundation Care Delivery and Communications Program Specialist

 Many people noted that even when patients did have access to pulmonary rehab, the reimbursement rate did not come close to matching the cost of treatment.
 A suggested goal for moving forward was to continue advocating for higher reimbursement rates, similar to the rates provided for cardiac rehabilitation.
 It was stated several times that a $200 expense reimbursed at $100 is not a sustainable program.
 This topic seemed to raise the most frustration among speakers and attendees.
 It greatly limits the number of patients who can receive care and the problem exists among all payors, from private insurance to government programs.
 Participants also noted that out-of-pocket costs are a particular barrier for pulmonary rehabilitation and for other types of important treatments like inhalers and oxygen.

 There are many ways for healthcare providers to participate in advocacy efforts, such as joining the COPD Foundation’s State Captains Program.
 State Captains serve a variety of functions, including advocating for policy changes at the local, state and federal level.
-If you want more information on becoming a State Captain, contact the Foundation’s Grassroots Advocacy Manager, Tracie Sullivan, at email@example.com.
+If you want more information on becoming a State Captain, contact our team at email@example.com.

 You can also visit the COPD Action Center to receive policy alerts and updates.
 You can also search for your representatives in Congress in the Action Center.
 Finally, the COPD Foundation recently introduced the Advocacy Ambassador Program, which provides training on how to contact and meet with your elected officials.
 Contact Tracie Sullivan for more information on that as well.